ulog4l/zodj_d/README.md

 ## BIG DISCLAIMER
-Out of the 10 pcbs I ordered from jlcpcb, 2 don't work!\
+Out of the 10 pcbs I ordered, 2 don't work!\
 I don't recommend anyone use these files for production in their current state, proceed at your own risk.\
 The purpose of this repo is to document this keyboards existence, this is meant to be a one-off board for me and I don't intend to make another (hopefully fixed) version in the near future so unfortunately it is stuck in this kind of not working state.

+im summary:
 DON'T USE THESE FILES THEY MAY BE BROKEN IN UNKNOWN WAYS

 ## check it out